Prepare Your Hospitality Business for Google’s New Agentic AI Mode Bookings

 The big question for UK businesses right now is whether your current systems can talk to an AI agent.
 An AI can only book your services if it has direct access to your live inventory.

-• For Hotels: 2026 is likely to be a big year: Google is working with large hotel groups like Marriott and IHG, but for independent hotels, the key will be your channel manager.
-If providers like Siteminder, Guestline, or Profitroom are pushing your direct rates into Google Hotel Center and hotel metasearch, you’ll be bookable.
+• For hotels: 2026 is likely to be a big year: Google is working with large hotel groups like Marriott and IHG, but for independent hotels, the key will be your channel manager.
+If providers like Siteminder, Guestline, or Profitroom are pushing your direct rates into Google Hotel Centre and hotel metasearch, you’ll be bookable.
 If not, the AI will not see your availability.

-• For events and attractions: The key is using a certified Google partner.
-For Events and tickets: Platforms like Eventbrite, Ticketmaster, Universe or Tiqets.
-For Tours or attractions: FareHarbor, Rezdy, Peek, Bokun and TripAdvisor (Viator).
+• For events and attractions: The key is to use a certified Google partner.
+For events and tickets, platforms include Eventbrite, Ticketmaster, Universe, or Tiqets.
+For tours and attractions, suitable platforms are FareHarbor, Rezdy, Peek, Bokun, and TripAdvisor (Viator).

-• For venue enquiries or private hire: Tripleseat, Access Collins, SevenRooms, Event Temple and Peek have some level of functionality that allows AI agents to negotiate and narrow down the basics with a prospect, doing some of the sales qualification before a lead is sent through, with your specific private hire qualification rules and availability in place.
-Venues that aren’t sharing this information
+• For venue enquiries or private hire: Tripleseat, Access Collins, SevenRooms, Event Temple, and Peek all offer some level of functionality that enables AI agents to engage with prospects, negotiate and narrow down the basics, and handle initial sales qualification before a lead is passed through - using your specific private-hire qualification rules and availability.
+Venues that aren’t sharing this information limit the AI’s effectiveness, resulting in less qualified leads, more manual follow-up, and a higher likelihood of missed opportunities.

 How to Get Your Hospitality Business Ready Now